awslabs/aws-sdk-swift/README.md

 The **AWS SDK for Swift** is a pure Swift SDK for AWS services.

-**WARNING: Beta releases may contain bugs and no guarantee is made about API stability.
-They are not recommended for production use!**
+**WARNING: Releases prior to 1.0.0 may contain bugs and no guarantee is made about API stability.
+They are not intended for use in production!**

 ## License